-Low-Power Mode
+Low Power Mode

-Low-power mode is an automatic duty-cycling between a reduced-power angle-sampling wake state and a minimal-power sleep state.
-Low-power mode is only entered if a set of conditions is met:
+Low power mode is an automatic duty cycling between a reduced-power angle sampling wake state and a minimal power sleep state.
+Low power mode is only entered if a set of conditions is met:

-- The WAKE pin must be low, AND - The SPI pins must be low, AND - The change of the magnetic-field direction must be less than the programmed threshold, AND - The command to enter the low-power mode must have been provided.
+- The WAKE pin must be low, AND - The SPI pins must be low, AND - The change of the magnetic field direction must be below the programmed threshold, AND - The command to enter the low power mode must have been given.

-When keeping WAKE and SPI pins low, the AAS33051 leaves and re-enters low-power mode repeatedly based on comparing the angle change to the maximum permitted angle change.
-This allows tracking the angular position with high speed (when needed) and minimized power consumption (when possible) without user commands to enter/leave the low-power mode.
+When keeping WAKE and SPI pins low, the AAS33051 will leave and re-enter low power mode repeatedly based on comparing the angle change to the maximum permitted angle change.
+This allows tracking the angular position with high speed (when needed) and minimized power consumption (when possible) without user commands to enter/leave the low power mode.

 In the sleep state, the sensor counts the time until it needs to wake up again, but does not sample angles.
 No output is provided as to whether the sensor is currently sampling or sleeping.
-However, the alive-count serial register is incremented at each wake/sleep cycle.
-Reading the alive-count allows the user to verify that the system was still operating and sampling angles while it was in low-power mode.
+However, the alive count serial register is incremented at each wake/sleep cycle.
+Reading the alive count allows the user to verify that the system was still operating and sampling angles while it was in low power mode.

-In case the change of angle between successive samples is larger than a set threshold, or in case a high voltage on the wake pin was detected, low-power mode is left automatically and the sensor transitions to full-power mode.
+In case the change of angle between successive samples is larger than a set threshold, or in case a high voltage on the wake pin was detected, low power mode is left automatically and the sensor will move to full power mode.

-STATE TRANSITIONS WITHIN LOW-POWER MODE
+STATE TRANSITIONS WITHIN LOW POWER MODE

-The SPI input pins are used as the primary arbiter of low-power mode.
-When the inputs of all three pins (MOSI, SCLK, CSN) are pulled low for at least $64~\mu s$, the sensor enters a semi-low-power state in which the PLL and some other logic are disabled (including SPI and Manchester), the I/O regulator is turned off, and the ABI and PWM pins are tristated.
-Only the low-power anglesensing path is enabled in order to update the turns-counter and measure the angular velocity.
+The SPI input pins are used as the primary arbiter of low power mode.
+When all three pins inputs (MOSI, SCLK, CSN) are pulled low for at least 64 μs , the sensor enters a semi-low power state in which the PLL and some other logic are disabled (including SPI and Manchester), the I/O regulator is turned off, and the ABI and PWM pins are tristate.
+Only the low power angle sensing path is enabled in order to update the turns counter and measure angular velocity.
 This state is called the wake state.

 In the wake state, the WAKE pin and the velocity are monitored.
-Once the WAKE pin is low (de-asserted) and the velocity is less than the threshold set in the EEPROM, the sensor enters sleep.
-The low-frequency oscillator remains on, with a counter for the sleep period (LPM_CYCLE_TIME) and logic to detect SPI/WAKE pins going high active.
-Expiration of the counter, or assertion of the WAKE pin signal, returns the sensor to the wake state to update the turns-counter and measure the velocity based on change in angle from entering the sleep state.
-If the velocity exceeds the threshold or the WAKE pin is active, the sensor remains awake and continues to update the turns-counter.
+Once the WAKE pin is low (de-asserted) and the velocity is below the threshold set in the EEPROM, the sensor enters sleep.
+The low frequency oscillator remains on, with a counter for the sleep period (LPM_CYCLE_TIME) and logic to detect SPI/WAKE pins going high active.
+Expiration of the counter, or assertion of the WAKE pin signal, wakes the sensor back up to the wake state to update the turns counter and measure the velocity based on change in angle from entering the sleep state.
+If the velocity exceeds the threshold, or the WAKE pin is active, the sensor remains awake and updating the turns counter.

-The SPI pins must change from the all-zero state to resume the typical operation mode; this is followed by a settle time for the PLL to lock before the angle output and temperature update is resumed.
+The SPI pins must change from their all-zeros state to resume normal mode operation; this will be followed by a settle time for the PLL to lock before angle output and temperature update is resumed.

-All determinations about entering the sleep state are made at the end of the LPM_CYCLE_TIME, which runs continuously, regardless of sensor state.
-Therefore, the sensor can enter sleep only on those time boundaries.
+All decisions about entering the sleep state are made at the end of the LPM_CYCLE_TIME, which runs continuously no matter what state the sensor is in.
+Therefore, the sensor only can enter sleep on those time boundaries.